shved-nmr/shved-nmr/readme.md

 - 🌱 I’m currently learning everything I can lay my hands on🤣
 - 🔭 In everlasting search for new opportunities
 - 🥅 2021 Goal: Do as much coding as I possibly can!
-- ⚡ Fun fact: I am a football ref
+- ⚡ Fun fact: I am a football referee

 ### Connect with me: